Dark Mode

 Email

-How Long Does It Take USCIS To Reschedule An Interview?
+How Long Does It Take USCIS To Reschedule An Appointment?

 It typically takes around 4-6 weeks for USCIS to either approve or deny your request to reschedule.